Skip to content

 Question

 I notice that when I edit my wavelengths in OSLO, the V-number of my glasses seems to change.
 I thought that the V-number of a glass was calculated based on certain set wavelengths and was independent of the wavelengths you model the glass for.
-How does OSLO define dispersion and V-number for the glasses it models?
+How does OSLO define glass dispersion and v number formula for the materials it models?

 Synopsis